 What are the benefits of working at a small company like Pinnacle 21?

+Though Certara has ~1,000 employees, our software unit is closer to ~200, with P21 as a sub-brand inside that—so the “feel” is still small.
 You’ll be close to the founding team and catch our entrepreneurial energy.
-Joining us right as we hit a growth spurt means you’ll not only “do the work” but also direct and optimize our processes for doing so.
+Joining us right as we rocket forward after our M&A means you’ll not only “do the work” but also direct and optimize our processes for doing so.
 (We don’t compromise our values, but our methods are malleable.)
 We’re a perfect place if you want ownership and are relentlessly resourceful.
 There’s massive impact still to be made.

 What does Pinnacle 21 look for in prospective employees?